 The implications for customers of those in the regulated sector

 As you can see from the list above, quite a wide range of professionals and other businesses are affected by the legislation.
 Those affected must comply with the laws or face the prospect of criminal liability (both fines and possible imprisonment) where they do not.

 Under The Regulations, if you operate in the regulated sector, you are required to undertake CDD procedures on your customers.
 These CDD procedures need to be undertaken for both new and existing customers.

 CDD procedures involve:

 - identifying your customer and verifying their identity.
-This is based on documents or information obtained from reliable and independent sources
+This is based on documents or information obtained from reliable sources and independent of the customer

-- obtaining information on the purpose and intended nature of the business relationship.
+- obtaining information on the customer’s circumstances and business, including the intended nature of the business relationship.